Jsntoliver/HOTOSMProject/README.md

 If you use the ones I provide just follow the steps to run the road-diff program like this, "node index.js hawaii.mbtiles gpx.mbtiles".

+Then use "tippecanoe -o hdif.mbtiles hdif.ldjson" or whatever you named your output, to convert it to mbtiles.
 Then just follow the steps afterwards.

 Making your own mbtiles: